Journaling for product development

 Building a great product (and running a great business) is still a roller coaster of ups and downs, but by keeping a journal, you’ll always have an anchor that you can center yourself with.
 That grounding is massively helpful.

 At certain checkpoints (quarterly, yearly) it’s worth reviewing your journal entries and collating them to form a narrative.

 This narrative can be incredibly powerful for you, your team, and your organization.
 It’s a great way to see how far you’ve come, to see opportunities you may have missed, to see more clearly what the future holds.

 Here’s an example of what a product dev narrative might look like 6-months in: Koso 6-month Review

-If you're running a startup, you're probably already doing something similar to this with your monthly/quarterly board reports.
-But a product development journal has a different purpose: it's meant to ground you and your team, and keep you moving forward with purpose 🖤
+If you’re running a startup, you’re probably already doing something similar to this with your monthly/quarterly board reports.
+A product development journal has a similar purpose, focused inward: it’s meant to ground you and your team, and keep you moving forward with purpose 🖤